A dark indie platformer with physics-based puzzles, but sadly falls short from being great. So close, yet so far.

 The main enemy creatures, who are these little square-shaped, red-eyed imps that thrive in the darkness, are overpowered.
 They move just as fast as you—if not faster—and a single one can kill you in two seconds.
 There are also some sections of the game where they can ambush you if you wander into the wrong areas.
 Once these particular ambushes have been provoked, it’s impossible to escape them and it results in a cheap death.

 And the major problem here is that once one of them stands on your head, it stays latched on like an alien sucking on your brain and it will not come off.
 This causes damage to stack up real quickly and kill you.
-There is no temporary invincibility when you get hit.
+There is no Mercy Invincibility when you get hit.
 It may not be necessary for a game like this, but you can hardly put up a fighting chance against any one of these enemies.
 I’m not sure if this is intentional or if it’s a glitch.

 It gets even more ridiculous when a group of them works together and stands on top of each other in a tower pattern to reach you.